farmera/sare_grant/spectral_indices.md

 Sugarcane growth was monitored in our study in terms of the vegetation indices listed above (NDVI, GNDVI, NDRE, and the CIR composite) at days 6, 21, 36, 100, 147, and 208 following nitrogen treatment.
-These times correspond to the shaded region in __Figure 3__, i.e.during the tillering, grand growth and maturation phases of the season.
+These times correspond to the shaded region in __Figure 3__, i.e. during the tillering, grand growth and maturation phases of the season.

 #### Summary
 Remote sensing techniques can provide timely and relatively accurate information for the management of sugarcane crop.